lukasroegner/homebridge-tado-smart-thermostat/README.md

 * Battery warning
 * Window state: CLOSED, OPEN (only visible if the open window detection is enabled for the zone)

+It is also possible to expose occupancy sensors for all Tado users.

 ## Installation

 Install the plugin via npm: